magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Early media
 -----------

-| Tries to execute an audio before the call is answered.
+| Execute an audio before the call is answered.
 Your DID provider needs to allow early media.